St. Joseph, WI Demographics

 A map of St. Joseph's Population by Race

-Of the 804 places in Wisconsin, St. Joseph is the 541st most populous.
+St. Joseph is ranked the 519th most populous place in Wisconsin, out of 808 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Joseph was ranked the 541st most populous place in the 2020 Census.

 St. Joseph's White Population